 The above could be some reasons why Microsoft is texting you.
 If you do not wish to receive OTP every time you log in, you may use the Microsoft Authenticator app.

-The same applies here, in case of text messages.
+The same applies here, in the case of text messages.
 The origin of the messages cannot be confirmed as there won’t be a valid number but just a name that says or relates to Microsoft.
-If there is no way you can validate the number or the contact-name, never click any links.
-Because the links in smartphones will be shortened links like goo.gl or bit.ly.
+If there is no way you can validate the number or the contact name, never click any links because the links in smartphones will be shortened links like goo.gl or bit.ly.
 They cause damage to your device if the link turns out to be a fake one.

-TIP: Never click any link in any text messages from anyone if you don’t know where it leads you.
+TIP: Never click any link in any text message from anyone if you don’t know where it leads you.